Francis A. Hendry

-Francis Asbury Hendry (November 19, 1833 – February 12, 1917) was a Florida cattle rancher, politician, and officer in the Confederate States Army during the American Civil War.
-He was known by the nickname "Berry."
+Francis Asbury "Berry" Hendry (November 19, 1833 – February 12, 1917) was an American cattle rancher, politician in Florida, and served during the Third Seminole War, and the American Civil War in the Confederate States Army.
+Hendry was also a state senator for parts of Lee County, and Monroe County (which then included what is now Hendry County, and Collier County), as well as serving as a state representative for Lee County for six terms from 1893 to 1904.
+He was known by the nickname "Berry" and in later life as "Captain Hendry."

 Early life

-Asbury was born near Thomasville, Georgia, a son of James Edward Hendry and Lydia Carlton.
+Hendry was born near Thomasville, Georgia, a son of James Edward Hendry and Lydia Carlton.
+The family was of English and Scotch ancestry.
+George W. Hendry was his younger brother.
 In 1851, his father took the family to Hillsborough County, Florida, settling on the Alafia River about twenty-two miles east of Tampa.
 His father then returned to Georgia to settle his affairs, and died suddenly on January 3, 1852.
 Nineteen-year-old Berry, his mother, and his siblings decided to remain in Florida.

 On March 25, 1852, Berry married Ardeline Ross Lanier (May 10, 1835 – September 6, 1917), a native of Bulloch County, Georgia.
 Soon thereafter, they moved to Fort Meade, Florida, where they started a cattle ranch.
 They marked their cattle with a crop and split in one ear and an upper square in the other.
 They also branded them with a large "A", Berry's middle initial, as well as his wife's first initial.

 The Hendrys lived with the garrison at Fort Meade for a time before building their first home about two miles (3 km) north on a branch of the Peace River, now known as the Berry Hendry Branch.

 Military career

+Third Seminole War

-During the Third Seminole War, Berry served with both Capt.
+During the Third Seminole War, Hendry served with both Capt.
 William B. Hooker and Capt.
 Leroy G. Lesley in their independent companies of mounted volunteers.
 Muster rolls describe him as standing six feet and one inch in height, with grey eyes, and dark hair and complexion.
-Berry survived the war having seen little or no action.
+Hendry survived the war having seen little or no action.